MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgIdentityUserFlow.md

 # New-MgIdentityUserFlow

 ## SYNOPSIS
-Create new navigation property to userFlows for identity
+Create a new userFlow object.

 ## SYNTAX